 Master of Arts in Education and Human Development in the Field of Education Policy Studies

 The master of arts in education and human development in the field of education policy studies degree program develops skills to analyze education problems and policies at national, state, and local levels and in the K-12 and higher education sectors.
 The program is designed for students who wish to develop skills in policy research, program evaluation, and the technical, political, and managerial aspects of education policy.
-Emphasis is placed on developing both an understanding of the political, economic, and social environments affecting education policy and the competencies needed to apply research to analyze and effectively implement them or to evaluate their impact.
+Emphasis is placed on developing understanding of the political, economic, and social environments affecting education policies, and the competencies needed to apply research in order to to analyze, effectively implement, or evaluate their impact.
 Topics covered in this field include school reform, urban education problems, student achievement, school finance and its equity, teacher quality and effectiveness, equal opportunity, access to higher education, and accountability The 36-credit program includes 12 elective credits that are used to develop expertise and skills in a substantial area of education policy; these courses, with prior arrangement, may involve independent research and internships in federal, state, or professional organizations.

 Visit the program website for additional information.